-Although the United States has pretty much always had just two major political parties, I think now would be a good time for a change.
+The United States has pretty much always had just two major political parties.
+I think now would be a good time for a change.

 It Promotes Polarization, Near-Sighted Focus, And Life-or-Death Loyalty

-In regular sailboat racing, each party focuses on being effective and efficient at maximizing their own capabilities to accomplish a common goal.
-In match racing, each vessel focuses only on their competitor, and will take action that would not ordinarily be in their own best interest as long as it puts the competition at an even greater disadvantage.
-In the two-party political system, beating up your competitor is soon everything; all other principles fall by the wayside.
-Each side tries to redefine the other in the most unflattering light and in the war of words an “us vs. them” mentality develops which justifies ever more flamboyant language, harsher conduct, and a slimmer and slimmer grip on reality.
+In regular sailboat racing, each party focuses on effectively and efficiently maximizing their capabilities to accomplish a common goal.
+In match racing, each vessel focuses only on their competitor.
+They will take action that would not ordinarily be in their own best interest as long as it puts the competition at an even greater disadvantage.
+In the two-party political system, beating up your competitor is soon everything.
+All other principles fall by the wayside.
+Each side tries to redefine the other in the most unflattering light.
+In the war of words an “us vs. them” mentality develops which justifies ever more flamboyant language, harsher conduct, and a slimmer and slimmer grip on reality.

 It’s Shallow And One-Dimensional

-If as a citizen, you are a one-trick pony, say all you care about is abortion, you just pick the party that has the “right” answer on that particular issue and you show your gratitude and undying loyalty by voting however you are told on all other issues.
-The platforms of each party have actually changed quite a bit over history, with the Democratic Party evolving lately into the “Yes” party and the Republicans becoming the “No Way”s.
+If as a citizen, you are a one-trick pony, say all you care about is abortion, you just pick the party that has the “right” answer on that particular issue.
+Then you show your gratitude and undying loyalty by voting however you are told on all other issues.
+The platforms of each party have actually changed quite a bit over history.
+The Democratic Party has evolved lately into the “Yes” party and the Republicans becoming the “No Way”s.
 That’s about as one-dimensional and polarized as you can get.